yahiyaSelman/auk-project/README.md

 Here are some key features of this app:

-- *🗣 Interactive Chat:* Chat with the AI and get friendly responses.
+-  Interactive Chat: Chat with the AI and get friendly responses.
-- *📝 Concise Answers:* Get clear and to-the-point responses to your queries.
+-  Concise Answers: Get clear and to-the-point responses to your queries.
-- *🛠 Error Handling:* Smoothly manages unexpected errors.
+-  Error Handling: Smoothly manages unexpected errors.
-- *📱 Responsive Design:* Works well on all devices.
+-  Responsive Design: Works well on all devices.
-- *🚀 Gemini 1.0 Pro API Integration:* Enhanced capabilities and accurate responses.
+-  Gemini 1.0 Pro API Integration: Enhanced capabilities and accurate responses.
-- *📜 Chat History:* Keeps track of previous interactions for relevant answers.
+-  Chat History: Keeps track of previous interactions for relevant answers.

 ---